SmallDoges/small-doge/README.md

 ## Requirements

-Our codebase requires the following environment:
+Our codebase requires the following environment if you need to pre-train or fine-tune:

 - Windows or Linux
 - NVIDIA GPU